intervortex/vortex/site/content/posts/community/2022-01-05-compost-why-2021-was-actually-a-great-year.md

 author: Snyde
 categories: community
 description: As long as you avoided music released in 2021
-image: null
+image: img/posts/untitled.png
 ---
 The State of the Vortex 2021 wrap-up post made things look pretty dire.
 All but heralding the death of music, we whined and complained about the state of *current* music and how it's been going downhill for a while.
-This, however, presents us, dedicated listeners, with a choice.
-Shall we continue to trudge through the seemingly endless mire of current releases or should we pause and reflect on whether this is a truly a useful and rewarding way to spend our listening time.
+This, however, presents us, dedicated listeners, with a choice: shall we continue to trudge through the seemingly endless mire of current releases or should we pause and reflect on whether this is a truly useful and rewarding way to spend our listening time.

-2021 was undoubtedly the best year in recent memory to not pay attention to the unceasing flow of contemporary music.
+2021 was undoubtedly the best year in recent memory to \*not\* pay attention to the unceasing flow of contemporary music.
 I can only speak for myself but, according to my own stat-keeping, I haven't listened to so few noteworthy records since 2012.
 For reference, 2012 was the first year I started to take current releases seriously, and even then, I barely surpassed that number this year.

 On the flipside, I have never listened to as much music in any other year as I did in 2021.
 It seems the more I listen to, the more there is to listen to.
 Between evergrowing recommendation lists, discography runs, genre deep-dives and vortex favorites, it's easy to be overwhelmed by the sheer quantity of music that's out there begging to be enjoyed.

 And enjoy I did.
 So much so that the usual top 10 will not suffice.
-I listened to so much good music, I went all the way up to fourty.
+I listened to so much good music, I went all the way up to forty.
 40. One would be tempted to think this is just a poor excuse to include every record I enjoyed but even that is not true as I started the endeavor of making this list with over 100 candidates.
-Hopefully you can find inspiration to stop masochistically listening to new music and inevitably complaining about its poor quality and actually enjoy listening to music again.
+Hopefully you can find inspiration to stop masochistically listening to new music and inevitably complaining about its poor quality and start actually enjoy listening to music again.

 **(40.)** The Doors - L.A.
 Woman (1971)